 Don’t miss this charming novelette featuring the very first encounter between the Parasolverse’s most popular power couple, preternatural Alexia and supernatural Lord Conall Maccon.

 Look out for cheeky appearances from other much beloved characters, not to mention the strategic application of a certain wicker chicken.

 Set in the spring of 1872 this story occurs just prior to events chronicled in The Parasol Protectorate series (featuring Alexia and Conall) and after those in Defy or Defend.
 Alexia also appears briefly in Romancing the Inventor, and Conall and England’s most scandalous wolf pack is referenced in The Finishing School series.

 This is a quick read at 9000 words (about 15 printed pages) available in print only as part of Fan Service (collected Supernatural Society omnibus).
 It is best read if you are already familiar with Gail Carriger’s gaslight universe and comedy of manners style, as it was written specifically with her fans in mind.

 Want more hot gruff werewolf gentlemen and practical tough ladies?
 Try How to Marry a Werewolf.

-- Meat Cute: The Hedgehog Incident special extras coming soon
+- Meat Cute: The Hedgehog Incident special extras & behind the scenes

 - Gail’s articles, thoughts & tidbits on Meat Cute